 But, life is always more than your finances.
 Despite all the pain of the moment, please keep the folks you love in mind right now.
 They matter.
 And, they will want you around after all of this current catastrophe has passed.

-- For help with your unemployment issue, contact your state representative (use this link to find out who your state representative is).
+- For help with your unemployment issue, contact your state representative or senator (use this link to find out who your state representative is).

-- If you have unpaid food, housing, or medical bills, tell the representative that and that your unemployment case is on hold.
-Provide an initial determination number if you have one.
+- IMPORTANT: If you have unpaid food, housing, or medical bills, tell the representative that and ask that your claim be expedited because of that financial emergency.
+Provide an initial determination number or hearing number if you have one.
+Do not talk about weeks at issue (that is the substance; before you can talk substance you need to explain the procedural status of your case).

-- You will also probably need to provide a social security number (last four digits at least) and your mailing address to your state representative.
+- You will also probably need to provide a social security number (last four digits at least), birth date, phone number, e-mail address, and your mailing address to your state representative.

 - While waiting, call 211, the United Way help line for your county and ask about the emergency help you need.